 Before finally parking at Raymond James Stadium, the Bucs were based in Tampa Stadium.
 In 1995, Malcolm Glazer purchased the team for $192 million, and rapidly started work to improve the team, including a ballot initiative for the arena that is now known as Raymond James.
 The team also got to the NFL playoffs in 2005 and 2007, and keep fighting to this day.
 They may not be swashbucklers, but the Bucs do know how to gain a captive audience, which is good for them but bad for people needing to find Bucs parking in the Sargasso Sea that is the parking lot.
 If you plan ahead and book a Raymond James parking spot beforehand using ParkWhiz, you won’t have to get shanghaied for being late to the game.

 ParkWhiz is as easy as a treasure map that leads to a chest of doubloons, and just as fun.
 All you have to do is find the Bucs or USF Bulls game that you want to see, pay as much as a few shots of old pirate rum, book your Bucs parking spot and print your parking pass.
 When you bring your ParkWhiz parking pass with you to the game, you can sit back and let the Bucs put the opposing team in a lifeboat.

-Rated based on 387 reviews
+based on 474 reviews